Board of Directors

 Susan is currently the Afternoon News Host during All Things Considered on WFPL Radio in Louisville, the local NPR affiliate.
 Prior to that, she spent 15 years as a reporter and anchor with WDRB TV.
 She is married to retired U of L Basketball Coach Denny Crum.
 Susan is also involved on the boards for Hand in Hand Ministries, Cerebral Palsy Foundation of Louisville and the Mattingly Center for Continuing Education, as well as the Louisville Advisory Board for the Kentucky Arthritis Foundation, the Spalding University Athletics Advisory Board and is involved with the Denny Crum Scholarship Foundation and the Cystic Fibrosis Foundation of Louisville.

-Don Weobong is president of Telania, Inc., a technology software company in Louisville, Kentucky.
+Don Weobong is president of Telania, LLC., a technology software company in Louisville, Kentucky.

 Mr. Weobong has a rich and varied background.
 He has degrees in Business and Technology and has studied in Ghana, Great Britain, France, and the United States of America.